Hey, I’m Wesley! 👋🏻

 I've wanted to climb the Seven Summits (the highest mountain on each continent, including Mt.
 Everest) ever since I was a kid.
 I’ve conquered one so far and have six more to go.

-I've also trained to do a muscle-up, land a standing backflip, and bench press 2 plates (225 lbs / 102 kg).
+💪🏻 I've also trained to do a muscle-up, land a standing backflip, and bench press two plates (225 lbs / 102 kg).

-- In high school, I voluntarily spent a summer being hazed at a military school in Kentucky.
-I wanted to go for the experience (and it was a great one).
-It shut down shortly after I left due to safety concern complaints.
+• When I was 16, I spent a summer at a military camp in Kentucky.
+It shut down shortly after I left due to safety complaints from parents.

-- I nearly failed high school with a 1.9 GPA because I was playing League of Legends competitively (I made it to the top 2% of players globally).
-I was also busy competing on 6 sports teams–4 varsity and 2 JV.
+• I nearly failed high school with a 1.9 GPA (C- average) because I was playing League of Legends competitively (I made it to semi-pro on the Chinese server).
+I also played on six sports teams–four varsity and two JV.

 If you’d like to chat, you can reach me at my first name at my company url.
 You can also find me on X (Twitter) and LinkedIn, where I'm somewhat active.